While working as a MEMS engineer, I occasionally saw peculiar features

 whose folded features become more prominent with increasing stress or

-ceramic and metal membranes, and can usually distinguish them from
+ceramic and metal membranes and can usually distinguish them from

 the random bumps that seem to be related to drying fluids.